onewelcome/identity-cloud-documentation/docs/products/access/how-to-technical/securing-resources.md

 Alternatively a resource can be requested that is not user specific.
 For example you have some content you only want to share via a mobile app and not being publicly available on the web.
 For that an anonymous resource call can be performed.
 This call uses an access token which does not have a user assigned.
-An application needs to have the `Anonymous resource calls` flow enabled in Onegini Access to be able to receive such an access token.
+An application needs to have the `Anonymous resource calls` flow enabled in OneWelcome Access to be able to receive such an access token.

 The example resource gateway exposes an endpoint `/resources/application-details` which returns the details of an application like the application version.
 This information is fetched from the access token introspection result and can be used with a user and an anonymous access token.
 A prerequisite is that